FuelLabs/sway-applications/.docs/contributing-book/src/documentation/project-quality/documentation/code/style.md

 ## CapitalCase

 Structs, traits, and enums are `CapitalCase` which means each word has a capitalized first letter.
+The fields inside a struct should be [snake_case](#snake_case) and `CapitalCase` inside an enum.

 ```rust
 {{#include ../../../../code/style_guide/src/lib.sw:structures}}